Can You Own a Capybara in Pennsylvania: Legal Considerations for Exotic Pets

 6 feet wide by 8 feet long and 4 feet deep

 While these requirements may seem daunting, understanding and meeting these needs is essential for the well-being of the capybara.
-A responsible owner will ensure that the animal’s physical and behavioral needs are met, providing them with a healthy and enriching environment.
+A responsible owner will ensure that the animal’s physical and behavioral needs are met, providing a healthy and enriching environment.

 Dietary Needs: